villhei/elixirtut/elixir_web/app/chapters/processes.md

 There are two possible approaches to concurrency, the shared memory model, where processes lock the data for the duration needed to access it and the message passing model selected for use in BEAM.

- Shared memory
+**The problems of shared memory model**
-  - Problem 1: A thread crashes while doing a write in a shared region of memory making the memory corrupted and thus inaccessible for other threads
+  - A thread crashes while doing a write in a shared region of memory making the memory corrupted and thus inaccessible for other threads
-  - Problem 2: High latency for accessing the shared region of memory
+  - High latency for accessing the shared region of memory

 To be able to utilize these features provided by BEAM, we are going to take a look at the concept of processes in Elixir.

-The simplified approach selected by the BEAM and Elixir
+**The message passing approach selected by the BEAM and Elixir**
   - No sharing of data
   - Pure message passing
   - No locks
   - Lots of computers (let one crash)
   - Functional programming (avoid side effects)

-## <a name="actors"></a> Actors
+## <a name="actors"></a> Some formalism with actors

 Defined more formally, the independent processing units (processes) in Elixir and the BEAM follow the definition of an [Actor](https://en.wikipedia.org/wiki/Actor_model).
 Actor is a concept introduced by Carl Hewitt in 1973 as an alternative to the object-oriented approach for stucturing of programs.